pyvista/pyvista-tutorial/_sources/tutorial/01_basic/exercises/a_load_examples_exercise.rst.txt

 PyVista contains many downloadable datasets documented at `pyvista.examples.downloads
-<https://docs.pyvista.org/api/examples/_autosummary/pyvista.examples.downloads.html>`_. you can download these through Python and then immediately plot them.
+<https://docs.pyvista.org/api/examples/_autosummary/pyvista.examples.downloads.html>`_.
+You can download these through Python and immediately plot them.

-This is an easy way to immediately get started with example datasets within PyVista without having to manually copy and load them.
+This is an easy way to immediately get started with example datasets within PyVista without having to manually download and load them.

 ..
-GENERATED FROM PYTHON SOURCE LINES 19-21
+GENERATED FROM PYTHON SOURCE LINES 20-22

 Import PyVista and the examples module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-GENERATED FROM PYTHON SOURCE LINES 21-24
+GENERATED FROM PYTHON SOURCE LINES 22-25

 .. code-block:: default

-    import pyvista
+    import pyvista as pv
     from pyvista import examples

 ..
-GENERATED FROM PYTHON SOURCE LINES 25-29
+GENERATED FROM PYTHON SOURCE LINES 26-30

 Surface DataSet - Download
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Download a surface dataset of pine roots.
 Note how the dataset is automatically loaded right into Python.

 ..
-GENERATED FROM PYTHON SOURCE LINES 29-33
+GENERATED FROM PYTHON SOURCE LINES 30-34

 .. code-block:: default